 Anxiety: Questions like, "Does he feel the same way?" or "When will it happen?" can weigh heavily on your mind.

-Impatience: If you’ve been together for a significant amount of time, it’s natural to wonder why the proposal hasn’t come yet.
+Impatience: If you’ve been together for a significant amount of time, it’s natural to wonder why the proposal hasn’t arrived yet.

 Doubt: Sometimes, waiting can make you question the strength or future of your relationship.